Henvezz95/BarBeR/README.md

   - yun_detector.py: runs the 1D barcode localization method proposed by I. Yun and K. Joongkyu in the 2017 paper ["Vision-based 1D barcode localization method for scale and rotation invariant"](https://ieeexplore.ieee.org/abstract/document/8228227).
   - zamberletti_detector.py: runs the 1D barcode localization method proposed by A. Zamberletti et al. in the 2013 paper ["Robust Angle Invariant 1D Barcode Detection"](http://artelab.dista.uninsubria.it/res/research/papers/2013/2013_zamberletti_acpr.pdf).
   - zharkov_detector.py: uses the deep-learning architecture proposed by A. Zharkov and I. Zagaynov in the 2019 paper ["Universal Barcode Detector via Semantic Segmentation"](https://arxiv.org/abs/1906.06281).
 The model must be a Pytorch model.
 The class can be used for both 1D and 2D barcode detection.
-* config: contains the .yaml configuration files for each Python script that needs a configuration file.
+* **config**: contains the .yaml configuration files for each Python script that needs a configuration file.
 These configuration files are examples and can be modified depending on the configuration needed.
-* python: contains all Python files, including all test scripts.
+* **python**: contains all Python files, including all test scripts.
 In particular:
   - test_single_class.py: runs a set of detection algorithms on the test set considering only barcodes of one class i.e. 1D or 2D.
 The test measures precision, recall, F1-scores, mAP0.5, and mAP[0.5:0.95] of all methods.
   - test_multi_class.py: runs a set of detection algorithms on the test set considering all images.
 The test measures precision, recall, F1-scores, mAP0.5, and mAP[0.5:0.95] of all methods.
   - time_benchmark.py: runs a set of detection algorithms on the test set (or part of it) and measures the mean processing times of all methods.
-* scripts: contains bash scripts to run pipelines of python files (useful for k-fold cross-validation)
+* **scripts**: contains bash scripts to run pipelines of python files (useful for k-fold cross-validation)
-* results: contains the results produced by running the tests.
+* **results**: contains the results produced by running the tests.
 Results are divided into 2 categories:
   - reports: are .yaml files generated after running a Python test
   - graphs: are .png files representing a graph generated using one or multiple .yaml reports